gerasem/shop/README.md

 # Demo Online Store 🚀🔥

 Welcome to the **Demo Online Store**!
-This project is a fast, sleek, and modern example of an e-commerce application built with the latest technologies, showcasing the power of **Vue.js and Medusa.js**. 🛍️✨
+This project is a fast, sleek, and modern example of an e-commerce application built with the latest technologies, showcasing the power of **Vue.js and Payload CMS**. 🛍️✨

 ## Tech Stack 🔧

 - **Frontend Framework**: Vue.js 3
-- **Backend Framework**: Medusa.js
+- **Backend Framework**: Payload CMS
 - **State Management**: Pinia
 - **Routing**: Vue Router
 - **Localization**: vue-i18n